Thin Client Meaning

 Thin clients were used in labs and libraries across the campus.
 The first benefit was IT could control student computer environments and provide users with a single password system using LDAP in a heterogeneous network environment (Unix and Windows).
 Thin clients were also provided to professors to make it easier for them to access familiar teaching tools in the classroom.
 Libraries with thin client computing provides customers with the ability to access the internet without the security issues that public desktops would introduce.

 Thin Client Security

-Aside from cost savings, many organizations use thin clients for the added cybersecurity.
+Aside from cost savings, many organisations use thin clients for the added cybersecurity.
 For instance, when a public library offers internet access, malware, and many other risks associated with public internet browsing threaten the network.
 Attackers often target public Wi-Fi access with man-in-the-middle (MitM) attacks, malware, phishing, and numerous other threats.
 Instead of leaving the public network vulnerable to attacks, thin clients, with only a browser available to users, limits risk and reduces the attack surface of the network.

 Thin client security offers:

-- A centralized authentication mechanism: Most large enterprises have a heterogeneous network environment where Linux and Windows servers are used for different services.
+- A centralised authentication mechanism: Most large enterprises have a heterogeneous network environment where Linux and Windows servers are used for different services.
 Forcing users to use several credentials increases risk as attackers have more opportunities to gain access to usernames and passwords.
 With a thin client environment, users only have one username and password pair.

 - Cloud capable: Virtual environments work well in the cloud, where providers offer plenty of storage space and give users the ability to access their desktop environment from anywhere.
 Cloud environments are also more secure and provide better monitoring, firewall infrastructure, and logging features to identify attacks.